hl7au/au-fhir-core/input/pagecontent/relationship.md

 **AU Core:**
-- defines a set of conformance requirements that enforce a set of 'minimum requirements' on the Australian localised concepts from AU Base, specifying the elements, extensions, vocabularies, and value sets that SHALL be present and how they SHALL be used, along with the RESTful API interactions.
+- defines a set of conformance requirements that enforce a set of 'minimum requirements' on the local concepts from AU Base, specifying rules for the elements, extensions, vocabularies, and value sets, and the RESTful API interactions.
 - for use by Australian stakeholders when implementing FHIR to provide a common implementation and should be built on top of when creating further Australian profiles and implementation guides.
 - conformance may become tied to regulatory and/or contractual agreements in order to necessitate adoption to this more prescriptive specification.